 Raspberry Pi Buying Considerations

 When deciding which Raspberry Pi you should buy, consider project purpose and price.
 For simple Raspberry Pi projects which require little power, a Raspberry Pi Zero should suffice.
-However, more demanding tasks such as a Raspberry Pi-based server or retro gaming console using RetroPie, Recalbox, or Lakka commands a Raspberry Pi 3 B+ since emulation requires more processing power.
+However, more demanding tasks such as a Raspberry Pi-based server or retro gaming console using RetroPie, Recalbox, or Lakka commands a Raspberry Pi 3 B+ or Raspberry Pi 4 since emulation requires more processing power.

 Price is the other main criteria in picking the right Raspberry Pi to fit your needs.
 While the starting price of the Raspberry Pi Zero is a mere $5 USD, that's sans peripherals like a keyboard, mouse, microSD card, and a case.
 All told, the price of the flagship Raspberry Pi which clocks in at a modest $35 jumps considerably when factoring in various extra parts and pieces.
 Usually, I suggest snagging a kit which bundles in the Pi board, case, microSD card, power supply, and more.

 The Raspberry Pi 4 debuted on June 24, 2019 marking the most radical change to the Raspberry Pi lineup.
 Whereas the Raspberry Pi 3 and 3 B+ maintained a similar form factor, and therefore backwards compatibility with cases and accessories, with Pi 2 boards, the Pi 4 completely revamped its internal components and form factor.
 From a cursory glance, the Pi 4 may appear unchanged.
 But alterations such as swapping a single full-size HDMI output for dual-micro HDMI ports afforded the Pi 4 4K dual-monitor support.